random-guest/Mini-Project-Java/README.md

 o The name of the city which has the minimum percent of persons in underweight BMI category and these people’s percent ratio.

+# How to use

+Simply download and run the code :)